Graduate Certificate in Coaching Psychology

 Coaching psychologists are engaged in human resource development.
 Private practice, organisational consultancy and professional services firms are also major destinations for our graduates.

-(b) a minimum of two years relevant employment experience.
+You should also have a least three years relevant employment experience.

 How to apply